amanmehndiratta25/RE-WhatsApp/README.md

 **Note**: Auth tag is added.

-To this output, user public key is appended in the beginning.
+To this output, user public key is appended at the beginning.
 Final output:

 - `<user public key> +  <Encrypted data>`